metapolator/metapolator/design-spaces.md

 **notes**:

 * Duplicate not only duplicates the current design space tab, it also duplicates its instances in the instances list;
-* Delete ot only removes the current design space tab, it also removes its instances from the instances list.
+* Delete not only removes the current design space tab, it also removes its instances from the instances list, after a confirmation dialog.

 The **tabs** can be renamed by double clicking on their label, and resorted.
 Always at the right (for L–to–R locales) there is a ‘New tab’ tab.
 The tabs do not have close boxes ([X]), because it a way to heavy action (lose all instances that live on this tab) to be causally offered.
 Tabs will need an overflow mechanism for when there are too many to show at once.
 We expect quite a few tabs because they are for serious projects a way to break down complexity for users.